mslinn/jekyll_from_to_until/README.md

 ### As a Jekyll Filter Plugin

-If you want to use this Ruby gem in a Jekyll application, add the following line to your application's Gemfile:
+If you want to use this Ruby gem in a Jekyll application, add the following line to your application's `Gemfile`:

 ```ruby
 group :jekyll_plugins do